cuba-platform/jpawebapi/.github/issue_template.md

 <!--
-Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems about <Addon name>.
+Please use https://www.cuba-platform.com/discuss for discussion, support, and reporting problems about JPA Web API.
-This repository is only for issues of the <Addon name>.
+This repository is only for issues of the JPA Web API.

 When creating an issue, provide as much as possible of the following information:
 -->